SchlossLab/Baxter_FITs_Microbiome_2016/Baxter_FITs_2016.md

 AUC: area under the curve
 ROC curve: reciever operating characteristic curve

+###Declarations

 **Ethics approval and consent to participate:** The University of Michigan Institutional Review Board approved this study, and all subjects provided informed consent.
 This study conformed to the guidelines of the Helsinki Declaration.

 **Availability of data and materials:** Raw sequencing data are available through the NCBI Sequence Read Archive (SRP062005 for stool samples, SRP073172 for FIT cartridges).
-The data processing steps for going from the raw sequence data to the final manuscript is available at http://www.github.com/SchlossLab/Baxter_FITs_BMCCancer_2016.
+The data processing steps for going from the raw sequence data to the final manuscript is available at http://www.github.com/SchlossLab/Baxter_FITs_Microbiome_2016.

-**Competing interests:** The authors declare no competing financial interests.
+**Competing interests:** The authors declare that they have no competing interests.

 **Funding:** This study was supported by funding from the National Institutes of Health to P. Schloss (R01GM099514, P30DK034933) and to the Early Detection Research Network (U01CA86400).